stucchio/Homepage/content/python_and_terrorism.rst

 There are many individual terrorist groups that I imagine most readers have never heard of, such as Indian Naxalites (communists), which kill far more people than white supremacists.

-Also, far more importantly for most of my readers, you can easily extract data from Wikipedia into a dataframe using `pandas.read_html` and the `wikipedia` module.
+Also, far more importantly for most of my readers, you can easily extract data from Wikipedia into a dataframe using :code:`pandas.read_html` and the :code:`wikipedia` module.

 Methodology
 -----------